3.4 Million Homeowners Skip Payments. But Many Are Scared, Say Congress Needs To Act

 Freedom Mortgage says it is "fully complying with the CARES Act."
 The company refused to discuss any particular case, citing borrower privacy.
 And it said it was prepared to offer "all options currently allowed by the various government agencies."

-But, again, some of those other options aren't appropriate for the situation most struggling homeowners find themselves in, and they sound terrible to borrowers.
+But, again, some of those other options aren't appropriate for the situation that most struggling homeowners find themselves in, and they sound terrible to borrowers.

 The Federal Housing Finance Agency, which regulates Fannie Mae and Freddie Mac, says that borrowers in forbearance whose loans are backed by the two mortgage giants "are not required to repay the missed payments in one lump sum."
 The CARES Act mortgage forbearance covers all types of government-guaranteed mortgages, or about 70% of all home loans.